Info-Sec-and-Intel-resources/.github/profile/README.md

 <br />

-<p align="left">I am a Computer Science and Cyber Security MSc student. <br /> I am also passionate about accessibility and web development. <br /> I am currently based in the United Kingdom. <br /> <br />Here you will be able to view some samples of my work. <br /> All my projects are experimental.</p>
+<p align="left">I am a Computer Science and Cyber Security MSc student. <br /> I am also passionate about accessibility and web development.<br /> <br />Here you will be able to view some samples of my work. <br /> All my projects are experimental.</p>

 <h2 align="left"> :smiley_cat: More about me  :smiley_cat: </h2>